 Wagashi: Anno Imo Yokan that Became a Hot Topic on SNS

-Yesterday, when I shopped at a 7 Eleven convenience store, a small packaged Wagashi sweet caught my eye because I had never seen the product before, and from its name, the confection seemed delicious.
-And I bought it after all.
+Yesterday when I shopped at a 7 Eleven convenience store, a small packaged Wagashi sweet caught my eye because I had never seen the product before.

-Yokan is a simple, casual sweet usually made from sweetened Azuki red bean paste that’s been solidified with agar called Kanten, but what I bought this time is made using a species of sweet potato called “Anno Imo (安納芋)”, instead of Azuki red beans.
+But what I bought is made with a sweet potato called “Anno Imo (安納芋)”, instead of using Azuki red beans.

 Ingredients and Nutrition Facts